-Action: One credit was added to the EDUC 240 Educating Exceptional Students course in the Fall of 2018.
-The intent was to improve the efforts for teacher preparation in differentiating instruction to meet the needs of diverse learners.
-Progress is being made through EDUC 283, EDUC 240, and other courses as the percentages of candidates who agree and feel prepared in these areas has risen.
-Please look at the table below to notice the improved trajectory of the data related to "Differentiate instruction for English language learners" over the past three semesters.
+One credit was added to the EDUC 240 Educating Exceptional Students course in the Fall of 2018.
+The intent was to improve the efforts for teacher preparation in mental health and working with English learners in a specific course and also throughout the curriculum.
+Progress is being made as the percentages of candidates who agree they feel prepared in these areas has risen.
+The data shared in the Summer of 2017 is also listed in the table below.
+Please look at the next two tables below to see the improvement.